hsnlab/escape/escape/doc/source/index.rst

 Configuration structure
 -----------------------

-The configurations is divided into 4 parts according to the UNIFY's / ESCAPE's main layers, namely ``service``, ``orchestration``, ``adaptation`` and ``infrastructure``.
+The configuration is divided into 4 parts according to the UNIFY's / ESCAPE's main layers, namely ``service``, ``orchestration``, ``adaptation`` and ``infrastructure``.

 Service and Orchestration